ArthurianX/SHEAvelonDemo/README.md

 SHEAvelonDemo
 =============

-Grunt based build system with asynchronous Angular Single Page Application driven with ReactJS and ReactArt Canvas
+Grunt based build system running a asynchronous Angular Single Page Application driven with ReactJS and ReactArt Canvas using LESS.

+...
+...